 • The large dark triangle(arrow?) on the Kollenborn version is tiny and almost unrecognizable on the Linda Peralta version.

 The style of the Spanish maps (Burbridge, Peralta-Fish, Stone maps) is confusing at first because the outlying features, be it “El Sombrero”, Superstition Mountain, the Salt River, camps, etc., are brought in close to the smaller-scaled, “zoomed” area of the mines.
-This method is used o that a smaller-scale map is not necessary.
+This clever method is used so that a second, smaller-scale map is not necessary.
 The Peralta-Fish map is depicting the mines generally located between the Salt River, Superstition Mountain, and El Sombrero.

 Here is another even closer photo of a ring (there is El Sombrero again in the background).
 Note: Weavers Needle looks like a sombrero in a very narrow, short area.

 These gossan rings are located in a diatreme with a very deep origin.
 There is a “tuff ring” surrounding part of the diatreme, and this photo shows the rock contorted by extreme pressure at depth: